kubenetworks/kubenetworks.github.io/docs/functions/7_dev_mode_in_local.md

 sidebar_position: 7
 ---

-# Dev mode in local 🐳
+# Dev mode in Docker

-Run the Kubernetes pod in the local Docker container, and cooperate with the service mesh to intercept the traffic with the specified header to the local, or all the traffic to the local.
+Run the Kubernetes pod in the local Docker container 🐳, and cooperate with the service mesh to intercept the traffic with the specified header or all the traffic to the local Docker container.

 ```shell
 ➜  ~ kubevpn dev deployment/authors --headers a=1 -it --rm --entrypoint sh